 The LightRules interface is accessible via any web browser connected to the facility's enterprise network.
-Once you log in, the Dashboard appears, providing at-a-glance reporting, energy usage information, and instant access to manual light control.
-Here, the user can also cancel a Keypad-activated profile.
+Following login, the LightRules dashboard appears, providing at-a-glance reporting, energy usage information, and instant access to manual light control.
+The user can also cancel a Keypad-activated profile via the dashboard.